 But small and big, women’s ventures came to comprise 30 percent of all U.S. businesses—many of them today in categories that were once men’s alone.
 The lesson they teach is the power of possibilities and passion for transforming lives.

-The next century promises to be even brighter for women’s entrepreneurship.
+The next century promises to be even brighter for women’s entrepreneurship in business.